The Church of Jesus Christ of Latter-day Saints in Scotland: Wright and Mulliner

-Two native Scots, Alexander Wright and Samuel Mulliner, became the first missionaries to Scotland after they were converted whilst living in Ontario, Canada, arriving 20 December 1839.
-The elders began teaching the gospel to their own families, so they traveled to Edinburgh to visit Elder Mulliner's parents.
-After which Wright traveled to Marnock in Banffshire to share the gospel with his family despite suffering from smallpox.
-The two elders reunited and began preaching systematically in Glasgow.
-On 14 January 1840 Mulliner baptised the first converts in Scotland, Alexander Hay and his wife Jessie, in the River Clyde at Bishopton near Paisley.
-Mulliner and Wright reunited and on 2 February 1840 baptised two young men from Leith.
-They taught in the area until they were forced to leave due to abuse and persecution.
+Two native Scots, Alexander Wright and Samuel Mulliner, became the church's first missionaries to Scotland after they were converted while living in Ontario, Canada, arriving on 20 December 1839.
+They began teaching the gospel to their own families, so they traveled to Edinburgh to visit Mulliner's parents.
+After which Wright traveled to Marnoch in Banffshire to share the gospel with his family despite suffering from smallpox.
+The two reunited and began preaching systematically in Glasgow.
+On 14 January 1840, Mulliner baptised the first converts in Scotland, Alexander Hay and his wife, Jessie, in the River Clyde at Bishopton near Paisley.
+Mulliner and Wright reunited, and on 2 February 1840 baptised two young men from Leith.

 Orson Pratt's missionary efforts

 Orson Pratt arrived in Scotland on 8 May 1840 to supervise the missionaries.
-At the time of Pratt's arrival, there were 80 Latter-day Saints in the area, thanks to the missionary efforts of Wright and Mulliner so Pratt was able to organise the first branch of the church in Scotland at Paisley.
-Pratt dedicated Scotland "for the preaching of the gospel" at Arthur's Seat, a hill in Holyrood Park, Edinburgh.
+At the time of Pratt's arrival, there were 80 Latter-day Saints in the area, thanks to the efforts of Wright and Mulliner so Pratt was able to organise the church's first branch in Scotland at Paisley.
+Pratt earnestly prayed for 200 converts at Arthur's Seat, a hill in Holyrood Park, Edinburgh.
 Pratt called two more missionaries to the area: Hiram Clark and Reuben Hedlock.
 They worked alongside Wright in Paisley, while Pratt and Mulliner began proselyting in Edinburgh.
 Mulliner would return to the United States in 1840.

-Pratt and Wright preached in every night in the streets of the city, and were able to baptise 23 new converts by the end of the summer on 1840.
+Pratt and Mulliner preached every night in the streets of the city, and were able to baptise 23 new converts by the end of the summer of 1840.
 Pratt was unsatisfied with their success in the area and decided to try a new approach: writing.
 While in Edinburgh, Pratt wrote and published the pamphlet An Interesting Account of Several Remarkable Visions.
-It included the first published account of Joseph Smith's first vision, and with the scriptures, became a standard Church publication in Scotland.
+It included the first published account of Joseph Smith's first vision, and with the scriptures, became a standard church publication in Scotland.
 Pratt distributed this pamphlet for 10 months until he returned home in March 1841, leaving the mission under George D. Watt.
-Pratt would later return to Scotland throughout this life to visit the saints there.
+Pratt would later return to Scotland throughout this life to visit the saints.
 Wright remained in Scotland until 1842.
 Due to the efforts of these early missionaries, there were 70 branches by 1848, and by 1853 the church had grown to over 3,000 members.